Ramsponna/EmployeeStorage/README.md

 # Employee Storage

-The project is consist of REST API and sample UI for CURD operations on employee resource.
+The project is consist of REST API for CURD operations on employee resource.

 ## Available Endpoints